kalyanradhakrishnan/Astronomy-In-India/index.md

 title: Astronomy In India
 description: An information platform for Astronomy in India.
 ---
-# Welcome to 'Astronomy In India' Webpage
+# Welcome

-Dear Viewer,

-We welcome you to this website.
-The aim of the webpage is to provide you information regarding Astronomy in India.
-All info in one page is the idea.
-We will try to provide you everything we can and also update whenever we can.
-However, in reality, this may not be possible.
-Therefore, if you have any input, feel free to contact us.
-Thanks and enjoy.
+We welcome you to 'Astronomy In India' website.
+The webpage aims to offer you with maximum information regarding Astronomy in India.

-We express our sincere gratitude to each and everyone who have contributed to this webapge in the form of providing information, designing this webpage, etc.

-__Disclaimer__: We encourage the viewers to confirm the validity of the information provided here before.
-Unfortunately, we may not be able to verify every information.
-If you find any info not true, please let us know with whatever proof you can.
+__Disclaimer__: This webpage started as a side project.
+We might not have confirmed the validity of all the information provided here.
+Therefore, we encourage users to check before using them.
+We will be happy if you can let us know if you find something which is untrue.
 ## Ideas

 Listing some of the ideas in mind.
 Each of these need to be expanded and now they are not in any organized manner.